gardener-attic/component-spec/doc/proposal/leftovers.md

   - Should OCI ref be part of this spec?

 - Resources.srcref: do we still need this?

+- CTF:
+  - Should be included in OCM?
+  - Aren't there already any OCI based transport formats?

 - What are the next step to specify?
   - particular types